-Kate has played an active leadership role in the women in tech ecosystem for the past decade, having led a global non-profit focused on women in technology and entrepreneurship as its President for several years.
+Kate is CEO of Women 2.0 and Founding Partner of W Fund.
+She’s lived in the tech startup world for over 15 years, and has played an active leadership role in the women in tech ecosystem for over a decade, having led a global organization focused on women in technology and entrepreneurship as its President for several years.

-Most recently, she was CMO of untapt, an AI-driven tech talent marketplace based in NYC and has held the role of Adjunct Professor in PR and Marketing at at Syracuse University.
+She was recently CMO of untapt, an AI-driven tech talent marketplace based in NYC and has held the role of Adjunct Professor in PR and Marketing at Syracuse University.

-Kate has spoken at and been featured in numerous places, including SXSWi, Collision Conference, Fast Company's Innovation Uncensored, IBT, MCNBC, TechCrunch and Al Jazeera America and writes for Forbes.
+Kate has spoken at and been featured in numerous places, including SXSWi, Collision Conference, Fast Company’s Innovation Uncensored, IBT, MSNBC, TechCrunch and Al Jazeera America and writes for Forbes.

 She has a BA from the University of Rochester, an MBA from Goizueta Business School at Emory University and an MA in International Relations from the Fletcher School at Tufts University.

 When she’s not doing all *that*, she’s a very non-professional (but adventurous!) athlete, an equally as non-professional musician, can be found outdoors in any weather — skiing, biking, hiking, sailing — loves a good meal with bubbly, craft beer and good friends, hilariousness and life.
-Her husband is a web-developer-turned-beer-guy and they now live on a hops farm in Upstate, NY.
+She tries hard to read when she can, non-fiction only.
+Her husband is a startup-web-developer-turned-beer-guy and they now live on a hops farm in Upstate, NY.
 She can be found on Twitter at @just_kate.

-Alison is the program manager at Women2.0.
+Alison is the Director of Allies Program at Women2.0.
 She is also the Chief of Staff of Headstart, a revolutionary recruiting tool which uses Machine Learning to help companies identify which candidates would be the best fit for their job opportunities.

 Previously the Marketing Brand Lead at Google in London, she has always believed in the importance of spreading awareness of the benefits and potential of technology, as well as its risks and the problem of the democratization of technology, resulting in unequal access.
 Ultimately, technology needs to be put to good use and to empower its users.
 Therefore, being at the forefront of shaping technological products and their marketing message truly excites her.